Using the 4Cs to Create Greater Opportunity for Critical Reflection

 Having selected their snowball, the are now asked to open it, read it, then scrunch it up again.
 And we repeat this exercise, perhaps several more times.

-To bring this activity to a collective end point, we might engage in a Bus Stop reflections time, where students can self-select to give feedback on what they’ve read.
+To bring this activity to a collective end point, we might engage in the process of a Bus Stop reflections time, where students can self-select to give feedback on what they’ve read.
+(Communication and critical reflection)

 Using Card Decks

-A third activity is the use of card decks as stimuli for reflection, which we use particularly with teachers.
+A third 4Cs process is the use of card decks as stimuli for critical reflection, which we use particularly with teachers.
 In a sample deck we’d brought to our Network Days Bazaar Stall, each card had a photograph of something, such as nature, buildings, vehicles, animals and more.
 At the beginning of a term, or perhaps at a mid-point, we’ll have teacher meetings together and ask teachers to choose a card that represents something they’re feeling at that moment, about the term ahead or where they’re at in the term.
 This leads to reflection on how they feel, the progress they or the school is making, what we can focus on as we move forward, and so on.
+(Critical reflection and communication)

 Having these cards as visual aides means people who aren’t confident to speak up and offer their thoughts might be able to identify with a card, and that offers an easier opportunity to open up their potential for greater engagement and reflection.